twilio/flex-plugin-builder/packages/create-flex-plugin/README.md

 ```
 /
-	/template
+    template/
-	 	/src
+        src/
             index.js
             ...
         ...
 ```

 Create Flex Plugin will copy over the content from the `template` directory, and expects a `index.js`.

-We will provide a `/public` folder as well as `package.json` but you may override these as well by providing them in your `/template` folder.
+We will provide a `public/` folder as well as `package.json` but you may override these as well by providing them in your `template/` folder.

 See [flex-plugin-template-sample](https://github.com/ktalebian/flex-plugin-template-sample) as an example.

-#### Versioning Support
+#### Version Support

 The `--template` link can contain a reference, which can be a `tag` or a `branch` name.
 For example